MultiSafepay/docs/content/integration/ready-made/prestashop-1-6/_index.md

 **Attention Dutch merchants**

- We strongly recommend that you do **not** apply surcharges to [pay later methods](/payment-methods/pay-later/).
+ We strongly recommend **not** applying surcharges to [pay later methods](/payment-methods/pay-later/).
 This is now considered providing credit under the Wet op het consumentenkrediet and article 7:57 of the Burgerlijk Wetboek, and requires a permit from the Authority for Financial Markets (AFM).

 {{< /details >}}